Fire and rescue services

 Confirm:

 Consider your physical and mental health before you travel, especially if you have an existing medical condition.
-Treatment for mental health is not widely available in South Korea and is not comparable to services in Australia.
-There are very few hospitals that have mental health or psychiatric wards attached, and of those available, many will not accept foreigners.
+Treatment for mental health conditions is not widely available in South Korea and is not comparable to services in Australia.
+Few hospitals have mental health or psychiatric wards attached, and of those available, many will not accept foreigners.

 Admission to a mental health or psychiatric ward usually requires proof of a prior mental health diagnosis.
-For involuntary admissions, 2 family members present in Korea will be required to sign consent.
-Please consider this when planning your trip.
+For involuntary admissions, 2 family members present in South Korea will be required to sign consent.

 See your doctor or travel clinic to: